unredacted-word/spectacle/book/foreword.md

 Donald Nicholson-Smith, or Fredy Perlman—all of which I referenced extensively during the preparation of this book.
 I’d especially like to point out how valuable Ken Knabb’s annotated translation has been as a resource for this edition.
-His work handed me many of these references, and was instrumental in pointing me in the right direction for many others.
+His work handed me most of these references, and was instrumental in pointing me in the right direction for a few others.
 If you are looking for new insight and academic rigor, I would refer you to Russell, E., 2021 and Bunyard, T., 2018.
 All of these editions can be found in the bibliography and are well worth reading.